-Categories will be cumulative, ie, a patient with an elevation of AST $\geq 10 \times ULN$ will also appear in the categories $\geq 5 \times ULN$ and $\geq 3 \times ULN$ .
+Categories will be cumulative, ie, a patient with an elevation of AST $\geq 10 \times ULN$ will also appear in the categories $\geq 5 \times ULN$ and $\geq 3 \times ULN$.
 Liver function elevation and possible Hy's Law cases will be summarized using frequency counts and percentages.

-In addition, a listing of all TBILI, ALT, AST and ALP values for patients with concurrent (ALT or AST) $\geq$ 3×ULN and TBILI $\geq$ 2×ULN and (ALP $\leq$ 2×ULN or missing) and with an ALP $\leq$ 2×ULN or missing will be provided.
+• In addition, a listing of all TBILI, ALT, AST and ALP values for patients with a postbaseline TBILI ≥ 2×ULN, concomitantly with an ALT≥ 3×ULN or AST ≥ 3×ULN and with an ALP ≤ 2×ULN or missing will be provided.

-Parameters with NCI-CTC grades available:
+Parameters with NCI-CTCAE grades available: